laurentiu-dancu/autobahn/docs/game-design-document.md

 ### 1.1.
 Game Concept (MVP)

-"Autobahn" (MVP) is a browser-based incremental idle game where players begin by salvaging materials from their garage workshop and manually crafting basic automotive components.
-The game features a hybrid starting approach: players begin with small amounts of basic materials (Wire Stock, Sheet Metal, Leather Scraps, Oil) but can always generate more through the "Salvage Materials" action.
-This ensures immediate engagement while providing a reliable fallback mechanism.
+"Autobahn" (MVP) is a browser-based incremental idle game where players begin with no resources and must salvage materials from their garage workshop to manually craft basic automotive components.
+The game features a pure bootstrap approach: players start with zero resources but have immediate access to the "Salvage Materials" action and can see the market from the beginning, providing clear visibility into what materials can be found and their value.

 The game emphasizes realistic early automobile manufacturing, beginning with the most basic components that a single person could reasonably produce and sell, progressing through automation and eventually sophisticated stock control systems.